 Today we are answering some common questions about dyslexia.
-Whether you have concerns about your child’s reading, or a confirmed diagnosis of dyslexia, reading struggles can be challenging for the whole family.
-We are addressing some of the myths and challenges associated with dyslexia, and equipping you to advocate for your child and develop a plan to help.
+Whether you have concerns about your child’s reading or a confirmed diagnosis of dyslexia, reading struggles can be challenging for the whole family.
+We are addressing some of the myths and challenges associated with dyslexia and equipping you to advocate for your child and develop a plan to help.

 1. What is dyslexia?